Discordant Relaxations of Misspecified Models: Introduction

+However, discordant outer sets do not exist in all refuted models, especially when they are based on weaker primitive assumptions instead of non-sharp identification conditions.
+We then derive sufficient conditions for the non-existence of discordant submodels.
+This second result characterizes a class of models for which constructing outer sets cannot lead to misleading interpretations.
+In this case, outer sets would be conservative but always robust.

-The first main contribution of this paper is to characterize a class of partially identified models, for which when the initial model is misspecified we can always find at least two outer sets that fail to detect the violation of the initial model and are discordant to each other.
-We show that various models for which the identified sets are characterized by intersection bounds, conditional moment inequalities, or the \cite{Artstein1983} inequalities share this property.
-This is a negative result for this class of models, since it shows that in presence of misspecification ---which often cannot be directly tested because of the non-tractability of the identified set characterization, the result provided by an outer set is entirely driven by the set of restrictions the researcher choose to construct this outer set; and, we could always consider an alternative choice of restrictions that provides a result that conflicts with the one initially provided by the researcher.
-Before us, various papers have been concerned about misspecification in partially identified models.
-An important focus has been dedicated on analyzing the impact of model misspecification on standard confidence regions used for set identified models.
-Bugni, Canay, and Guggenberger (2012) analyze the behavior of usual inferential methods for moment inequality models under local model misspecification. \cite{Ponomareva2011} and \cite{Kaido2013} consider the impact of misspecification on semiparametric partially identified models, respectively, in the linear regression model with an interval-valued outcome and in a framework where some nonparametric moment inequalities are correctly specified and misspecification is due to a parametric functional form.
-When an identified set defined by moment inequalities is empty, \cite{Andrews2019} point out that standard confidence regions may fail to detect model specification and lead to results with spurious precision.
-In such a context, they develop valid confidence region that is robust to spurious precision.
+Prior to our work, various papers have been concerned about misspecification in partially identified models.
+An important focus has been dedicated to analyzing the impact of model misspecification on standard confidence regions used for set-identified models. \cite{Bugni_etal2012} analyze the behavior of usual inferential methods for moment inequality models under local model misspecification. \cite{Ponomareva2011} and \cite{Kaido2013} consider the impact of misspecification on semiparametric partially identified models, respectively, in the linear regression model with an interval-valued outcome and in a framework where some nonparametric moment inequalities are correctly specified and misspecification is due to a parametric functional form.
 See also \cite{Allen2020} who propose a method for statistical inference on the minimum approximation error needed to explain aggregate data in quasilinear utility models.
-It is worthnoting that no inference methods including those developed in the pre-cited papers can fix the issue we are arising here, which is the potential discordance of two non-empty outer sets derived from the same underlying model structure.
-Therefore, we need to suggest a more primitive approach to deal with these discordant results.
+It is worth noting that if one tries to find a confidence region for an outer set, none of the inference methods, including those developed in the previously cited papers, can resolve the specific issue we are raising here.
+This is because two non-empty outer sets derived from the same underlying model structure can lead to discordant results.
+Adopting one of these outer sets without checking the validity of the underlying model could lead to misleading conclusions.
+Therefore, we need to suggest a more primitive approach to deal with these discordant results in this paper.